 The capacity of the street system is adequate to safely and efficiently accommodate the expected traffic generated by the development.

-Section 8.03.
-SITE PLAN REVIEW REQUIRED.
-A site plan shall be submitted to the Planning Commission for review and approval in accordance with Section 8.01 for the following:

-All special land uses required by Section 4.01

-All uses permitted in the Manufactured Housing District

-All uses permitted in the Commercial District

-All uses permitted in the Commercial Recreation District

-All uses permitted in the Light Industrial District
+Section 8.06.
+CONFORMITY TO APPROVED SITE PLAN

+Property which is the subject of plot plan or site plan approval shall be developed in compliance with the approved plan and any approved changes thereto.
+If construction and development does not conform with such approved plans, the approved Zoning Permit shall be revoked by the Building Inspector.
+Upon revocation of such approval, all construction activities shall immediately cease upon the site, other than for the purpose of correcting the violation.

-ARTICLE IX MANUFACTURED HOUSING
+ARTICLE IX: MANUFACTURED HOUSING

 Section 9.01.
-MANUFACTURED HOUSING PARKS.
+MANUFACTURED HOUSING PARKS

 Manufactured Housing Parks, subject to the requirements as established and regulated by the Mobile Home Commission Act (PA 96 of 1987, MCL 125.2301 et sec), as amended, except that the same shall conform to the following requirements:

 Greenbelt: The park shall have a greenbelt twenty (20) feet in width at its rear and sides.
 The greenbelt shall be forty (40) feet at the front of the manufactured housing park.
 The greenbelt shall be measured from the nearest edge of the road right-of-way to the line of the closest manufactured housing site.